bisdn/xdpd/REST_README.md

 REST API
 ========

-The REST API listens typically in port `5757`.
+The default port for the REST API is `5757`.
 The API returns JSON replies.
-There is a special page for the user convenience that lists the APIs in HTML.
+There is a special page, for the user convenience, that lists the APIs in HTML.
 Pointing a browser to the root:

 	http://127.0.0.1:5757/
 	http://127.0.0.1:5757/index.html